sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

 automatically for all fielded devices, then there will likely be different risk profiles for differing software configurations of the device.
 FDA recommends that vulnerabilities be assessed for any differing impacts for all fielded versions to ensure patient risks are being accurately assessed.

+(^37) Examples of SW91 defect classification mapped to CWE can be found in Annex D of AAMI SW91 _Classification of Defects in Health Software_.
+For additional information on CWE categories, see CWE Common Weakness Enumeration.

 Additional information as to whether a new premarket submission (e.g., PMA, PMA supplement, or 510(k)) or 21 CFR Part 806 reporting is needed based on postmarket vulnerabilities and general postmarket cybersecurity risk management is discussed in the Postmarket Cybersecurity Guidance.^

-To demonstrate the effectiveness of a manufacturer’s processes, FDA recommends that a manufacturer track and record the measures and metrics below,^53 and provide them in premarket submissions and PMA annual reports (21 CFR 814.84), when available.^54 Selecting appropriate measures and metrics for the processes that define an SPDF is important to ensure that device design appropriately addresses cybersecurity in compliance with the QS regulation.
+To demonstrate the effectiveness of a manufacturer’s processes, FDA recommends that a manufacturer track and record the measures and metrics below,^38 and provide them in premarket submissions and PMA annual reports (21 CFR 814.84), when available.^39 Selecting appropriate measures and metrics for the processes that define an SPDF is important to ensure that device design appropriately addresses cybersecurity in compliance with the QS regulation.
 At a minimum, FDA recommends tracking the following measures and metrics, or those that provide equivalent information:

-(^53) The measures and metrics provided are examples; alternative or additional measures and metrics may also be considered and reported.
-(^54) If a manufacturer has not marketed prior versions or the premarket submission does not pertain to a marketed product (e.g., PMA supplement), FDA acknowledges that these measures and metrics might not be available, but recommends that manufacturers include these as part of their risk management plan and SPDF processes.

 - Percentage of identified vulnerabilities that are updated or patched (defect density);
 - Duration from vulnerability identification to when it is updated or patched; and